 The ‘video wall’ below employs 4 damaged TV sets arranged in a grid playing a single video staggered across the array.
 The installation style mimics the multiscreen ‘media wall’ often seen in commercial spaces to sell products, services or opinions.
 Large banks of screens are also used by share traders whose decisions can impact on people and ecosystems across the globe.

-The video below is of a two screen projection which was produced as part of my MA in Fine Art.
+The video below is of a two screen projection which was produced as part of my MA.
 The video was split using the projection mapping application Madmapper and projected on to two screens at 120 degrees to each other.

 Steel is often used in my work to support screens or present work.
 In the sculpture below (Untitled), I wanted to use the material to create a large (4M high) unstable shape.
 Sea water was used to rust the steel.